-Then we turn on cable television and see an unfamiliar politician saying something truly horrible.
+Then we turn on cable news and see an unfamiliar politician saying something truly horrible.
 Now we're less confident.
 We don't know how the quote was selected.
 Perhaps the politician has made 10^5 recorded statements and we are seeing the only truly horrible one.
-So we make the quote selection mechanism part of our sample space and do a more complex calculation, which might also factor in a belief that politicians are more (or less) likely a priori to be truly horrible than bus riders.
+So we make the quote selection mechanism part of our sample space and do a more complex calculation.